 On February 11, 1923 the new church was dedicated.
 The building was full of worshipers for the dedication, but in the weeks following, many pews sat empty.
 Some wondered if they had overbuilt.
 After the first few weeks, however, the Lord contiued to bless Nain with growth and the new church started to regularly fill up for Sunday services.

 In the next few years, Nain became a very active congregation-not only in worship life but also in Christian social fellowship.
 The congregation’s choir performed concerts and cantatas.
 A men’s club was formed and they performed popular minstrel shows.
-The Laidies Aid performed The Lily Pond Special and The Old Family Album.
+The Ladies Aid performed The Lily Pond Special and The Old Family Album.
 In these years, the Nain Athletic Club was was founded and fielded some very active and successful teams.

 In 1939, Nain celebrated its twenty-fifth anniversary with a weeklong celebration.
 The congregation rented the Horace Mann School’s auditorium because their church building would not be able to handle all the worshipers attending the three worship services.